 So those could be your seat, your brakes, your headset or even your wheels.
 Plus loads of other stuff.

 They're very much like Hexlox (see below).
-And I talk more about them in the "how to stop you bike seat from being stolen" section, below.
-Plus you can also read a full, hands-on review of the Pitlock Pit-Stoppers here
+And I talk more about them in the "how to stop your bike seat from being stolen" section, below.
+Plus, you can also read a full, hands-on review of the Pitlock Pit-Stoppers here.

 Hexlox